 One of the conclusions from our research is that integration is an overestimated cost by both the largest software vendors and the consulting companies that align with integrated suites for their financial reasons.
 Through recommending an integrated suite, consulting companies can drive their “client” into the highest TCO outcomes.

 Consulting Companies Focus on TCO or Set About Maximizing TCO?

 It should also be remembered that large consulting companies do not want their customers to know what the TCO of different solutions is.
 This is because consulting companies like Deloitte or Accenture are significant drivers of the higher TCOs.
 In our calculators, the highest TCOs routinely came from the purchase of large software suites implemented by the largest consulting companies.
-In fact, the major consulting companies are a primary reason why the ROI on so many application implementations are actually negative as is covered in How Enterprise Software Was Parasitized by Consulting Firms.
+The major consulting companies are a primary reason why the ROI on so many application implementations are negative as is covered in How Consulting Firms Parasitized enterprise Software.

-In fact, an extra benefit of using smaller vendors and more point solutions is that companies like Deloitte and Accenture don’t have resources trained and available in those applications, and the applications are typically implemented by the vendor’s consultants.
+An extra benefit of using smaller vendors and more point solutions is that companies like Deloitte and Accenture don’t have resources trained and available in those applications, and the vendor’s consultants typically implement the applications.

 How Consulting Companies Undermine any Intelligent Software Selection Process for Their Ends